watson-developer-cloud/assistant-web-chat-react/README.md

 ### About higher order components

-Higher order components (HOC) are a pattern in React to allow a function to take a component as an argument, and return a new component that wraps the passed component and passes it new props.
-The HOC in this package will pass a prop named `createWebChatInstance`.
-The `createWebChatInstance` method will take a [web chat configuration options object](https://web-chat.global.assistant.watson.cloud.ibm.com/docs.html?to=api-configuration#configurationobject) as an argument and will return an [instance](https://web-chat.global.assistant.watson.cloud.ibm.com/docs.html?to=api-instance-methods) of web chat that you can now access inside your React application.
-Your created instance will automatically be destroyed if your React component unmounts.
+Higher-order components (HOC) are a pattern in React for allowing a function to take a component as an argument, and returning a new component that wraps the passed component and passes it new props.
+The HOC in this package passes a prop named `createWebChatInstance`.
+The `createWebChatInstance` method takes a [web chat configuration options object](https://web-chat.global.assistant.watson.cloud.ibm.com/docs.html?to=api-configuration#configurationobject) as an argument and returns an [instance](https://web-chat.global.assistant.watson.cloud.ibm.com/docs.html?to=api-instance-methods) of the web chat that you can now access inside your React application.
+Your created instance is automatically destroyed if your React component unmounts.

 ### With a functional component

-With a functional component, we can use the `useEffect` React hook to call the `createWebChatInstance` method provided as a prop.
+With a functional component, you can use the `useEffect` React hook to call the `createWebChatInstance` method provided as a prop.

 ```javascript
 import React, { useEffect } from 'react';